ashleychontos/pySYD/docs/usage/cli/help.rst

 .. code-block::

-      -c, --cli             This option should not be adjusted for current users --file path, --list path, --todo path
+      -c, --cli             This option should not be adjusted by anyone --file path, --list path, --todo path
                             List of stars to process
       --in path, --input path, --inpdir path